eccelerators/SimStm/README.rst

 debugging through too much overhead.
 All objects declared, such as variables, constants, arrays, implicit labels, etc., are global within one SimStm project.
-All objects representing values consider the values to be unsigned 32-bit integer values.
+All objects representing values consider the values to be unsigned integer values.
+The values are 64-bit wide by default but can be customized to be any width by setting the **machine_value_width** generic when instanciating the **tb_simstm** top entity, individually for each instance.

-Future development steps of SimStm may introduce larger unsigned integer values, e.g., 64-bit, 128-bit, if specified in a new package to be customized by the user.
-Other parameters may be opened to the user, such as the maximum object ID string length, and others, once their modification has been tested to work as expected.
-Further development steps may introduce namespaces together with the abilities of the IDE plugins.

 The SimStm testbench presents a bus and a signal package source file to the user.
 These packages can be customized by the user to add busses,